Valuein — SEC EDGAR Fundamentals & Smart-Money Data MCP server

 - sector_ratio_screen - Sector Ratio Screen Cross-sectional ratio ranking across a sector to surface the highest-quality or best-value companies.
 Chains get_pit_universe → get_compute_ready_stream to screen the full sector using pipeline-computed ratios.
 Arguments: sector, screen_type, as_of_date

 - earnings_reviewer_flow - Equity Research Brief Single-ticker end-to-end research brief in markdown — fundamentals, valuation, ratios, capital allocation, peer comparison, recent catalysts, and SEC lineage.
 Three depth modes: 'quick' (3 tools, snapshot), 'full' (8 tools, default — institutional brief), 'forensic' (adds restatement audit + fact-level SEC verification).
+Streams sections in real time as each data phase completes.
 Renders as an artifact users can export to Word/PDF.
 PIT-safe via as_of_date for backtests.
 Arguments: ticker, depth, as_of_date, peers

 - market_researcher_flow - Screen and Shortlist PM idea-generation workflow: build a PIT universe, factor-rank it, QC the leaders with a period-over-period change check, and hand off the top picks to earnings_reviewer_flow for full write-ups.
 Survivorship-free via get_pit_universe; renders as a markdown shortlist artifact users can export.
 Arguments: sector, index, objective, as_of_date, top_n

 - forensic_earnings_brief - Forensic Earnings-Quality Brief Hedge-fund-grade earnings-quality red-flag brief for a single ticker.
-Chains forensic_audit (deterministic Beneish M + Altman Z' + Sloan accruals) → restatement diff → Risk-Factor delta to surface fraud / quality concerns.
-Output: structured red-flag list with citation to specific XBRL tags + 10-K accessions.
+Chains forensic_audit (deterministic Beneish M-Score + solvency-distress proxy + Sloan accruals) → restatement diff → Risk-Factor delta to surface earnings-quality flags and anomalies worth review.
+These are neutral, thresholded, directional signals — NOT a verdict, and NOT an accusation of fraud or manipulation.
+Output: structured flag list with citation to specific XBRL tags + 10-K accessions.
 Arguments: ticker

 - morning_briefing - Morning Briefing Daily overnight digest: material SEC filings across the caller's watchlist since the last close.
 Ranks by likely impact (M-score change candidates, 8-K item types, amendment flags).
 Arguments: watchlist_name, since